General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Results

-When the net vertical magnetic flux threading any given radius in the disk increases as flux is transported inward (or alternatively decreases if it is diffusing outward), we expect the value of $\alpha_{\rm mag}$ to increase at that radius.
-Once a section of the disk has reached the MAD state, however, if that flux does not diffuse away the value of $\alpha_{\rm mag}$ (eq.
-29) is expected to saturate at a maximum and this can be seen in the evolution of $\alpha_{\rm mag}$ at 10$R_g$ in Figure \ref{figure4}, where it's possible to see that by the time $t$=20,000$R_g/c$ the value of effective $\alpha_{\rm mag}$ is roughly 0.1.
+When a section of the disk reaches the MAD state in such a way the flux the flux does not diffuse away it is expected that the value of $\alpha_{\rm b}$ to saturate to its maximum value according to Equation 34.
+This is confirmed in our simulation where according to the plot of the time evolution of $\alpha_{\rm b}$ in Figure \ref{fig:quantsVsT} where it is possible to observer that by the time $t$=20,000$R_g/c$ the value of effective $\alpha_{\rm b}$ is roughly 0.25.